HMD Global: 2017-2023

 In late August 2018, HMD acquired PureView branding, the imaging technology brand which had previously been implemented on high-end Nokia/Lumia smartphones since the Nokia 808 PureView in 2012.

 In November 2019, HMD announced Nokia C1, the Android Go smartphone.

 On 19 March 2020, HMD held an online event and announced Nokia 8.3 5G, the first ever Nokia-branded 5G smartphone, and the "world's first truly global 5G device".
 Other products announced the same day were Nokia 5.3, Nokia 1.3, and revival of Nokia 5310 XpressMusic.
-Besides that HMD introduced HMD Connect, which is a global roaming data SIM card, with associated plans.
-This works in 120 countries.
+HMD also introduced HMD Connect, which is a global roaming data SIM card, with associated plans.
 Nokia 6.2 and Nokia 7.2 get exclusive 007-branded Kevlar cases in conjunction to the HMD marketing campaign with James Bond movie No Time to Die.

-They are currently implementing new systems utilizing Artificial Intelligence.
+HMD are currently implementing new systems utilizing Artificial Intelligence.

-In July 2020, HMD Global acquired Valona Labs, a mobile software cybersecurity products and solutions company.
+In July 2020, HMD acquired Valona Labs, a mobile software cybersecurity company.

+2024-present

+The HMD brand was initially only used for corporate purposes and did not appear in advertising, with the name "Nokia Mobile" is used on social media.
+In January 2024, HMD rebranded to 'Human Mobile Devices'.

+Starting in 2023, HMD has considered dropping the Nokia branding in favor of the generic HMD brand in order to diversify its portfolio.
+This came to fruition with the 2024 release of the HMD Vibe as the first non-Nokia HMD smartphone, and by 2025, HMD has discontinued the smartphones that are still under the Nokia brand, with the exemption of feature phones.
+It has been suggested that HMD have been preparing for the event that its exclusive agreement with Nokia Corporation will not be renewed as it will expire by 2026.
+However, on September 2025, Nokia Corporation has extended its licensing agreement with HMD by another two to three years beyond the original 2026 expiration, ensuring that Nokia-branded feature phones will continue to be sold through HMD Global.

+On 8 September 2025, HMD announced that it was pulling out of the US market due to unfavourable regulatory conditions, particularly new tariffs on imported goods.
+The post reiterated that existing devices will be supported for the full warranty period, but all new devices will be exclusive to the international market.
+Subsequently, the US webpage for HMD was taken down and redirected to the international site.